k-xvin/portfolio-11ty/src/content/art/generative.md

 # Generative Art
 I've been making generative art for a while now.
 I've used p5js (javascript), Nannou (Rust), and OpenRNDR (Kotlin).
 Nannou is great for high-performance programs, but p5js wins out on convenience.
 OpenRNDR has some nice recording features built in.

 The art below is updated occasionally.
-Many of these are written on OpenProcessing, for convenience: https://openprocessing.org/user/270923?o=25&view=sketches;
+Many of these have been written and displayed [on OpenProcessing.](https://openprocessing.org/user/270923?o=25&view=sketches)

 <br/>